trhys/Recipe-Repo-2/README.md

 # Overview

-A Golang backend with a Postgresql database, containerized with Docker Compose: *The Recipe Repo* is a recipe sharing and shopping helper application.
+A RESTful Golang backend with a Postgresql database, containerized with Docker Compose: *The Recipe Repo* is a recipe sharing and shopping helper application.
 Create/upload recipes with their ingredients and a description and use the shopping list helper to automatically populate a shopping list for your selected recipes.

 <img width="720" height="500" alt="Screenshot of a recipe on The Recipe Repository" src="https://github.com/user-attachments/assets/ae5cdade-9757-4931-b917-65996a8ef9d5" />